 Please feel free to contact me with questions about any financial products you may be considering or to address your investment and financial planning advice needs.

 Do-it-yourselfers check out morningstar.com to analyze your investments and to get a free trial for their premium services.
-Check out Personal Capital for a variety of online services including expense tracking, financial planning capabilities, and investment monitoring.
+Check out an online service like Personal Capital to manage all of your accounts all in one place.
+Please check out our Resources page for a variety of services and tools that might be useful to you.

 Photo credit: Flickr